MainfluxLabs/mainflux/users/postgres/README.md

     expires_at TIMESTAMPTZ NOT NULL
 );

-CREATE TABLE IF NOT EXISTS invites_platform (
+CREATE TABLE IF NOT EXISTS platform_invites (
     id            UUID NOT NULL,
     invitee_email VARCHAR NOT NULL,
     created_at    TIMESTAMPTZ,